 BUT: She persuaded me that he is trustworthy.

 Sarah Palin, who relishes killing animals, wrote in her book Going Rogue:

 “[W]e had to control predators, such as wolves, that were decimating the moose and caribou herds that feed our communities.”

-This is an abusive misusage.
+This is an instance of abusive misusage.
 To decimate means “to kill every tenth being.”